kristopolous/fiction/framework.md

 ## Slow down development as much as possible

 Frameworks work at a subconcious level.
-They permit the users to be constantly busy as they nurse and babysit codebase that would otherwise have long term stability all while staking the claim that it's the fastest and easiest solution.
+They permit the users to be constantly busy as they chaperone codebases which would otherwise have long term stability all while staking the claim that it's the fastest and easiest solution.

-Because they exist primarily in a product space it's worth looking at their value proposition.
-Frameworks essentially act as a modern facilitator to what Frederick Wislow Talor called "Soldiering" in the text "Scientific Management".
+Because frameworks exist primarily in a product space it's worth looking at their value proposition.
+Frameworks essentially act as a modern facilitator to what Frederick Winslow Talor called "Soldiering" in the text "Scientific Management".
 Essentially this means "the evasion of work or duty", the workers you wish to provide to have a vested interest in their own well-being and do not benefit from working above the defined rate of work when it will not increase their remuneration.

 Normally a manager would have every reason to remove these programmers.
 To combat that, a proper framework makes sure this is impossible by making them unfirable.
 Given a product:

- * the systems should not continue to function without them and
+ * Systems should not continue to function without the programmer and
- * the code has to constantly be rewritten in order to achieve the same ends
+ * Code has to constantly be rewritten in order to achieve the same ends

 Also it permits the users to go on constant employer funded vacations to conferencces and training sessions.